sparisi/gym_minatar/README.md

 ## Observations
-Below are some example of both default and pixels observations to better understand how speed and trail are encoded (Space Invaders is not shown because speed is determined by how far the aliens have descended, and aliens leave no trail).
+Below are some example of both default and pixels observations to better understand how speed and trail are encoded (Space Invaders is not shown because aliens leave no trail -- their speed is determined by how far they have descended).
 To see all observation channels, run code below with the game you want.

 Note that all games are **partially observable**.